mitch-seymour/rp-connect-pizza-tracker/README.md

 {
   "customer_id": 1,
-  "details": "2 cheese pizzas, 1 garlic bread", "message": "Hey there, Pizza Enthusiast Extraordinaire!\n\nGreat news: your cheesy dreams are in the oven!
-Your order of 2 cheese pizzas and 1 garlic bread is now pending, which means the countdown to that delightful cheesy goodness and garlicky aroma has officially begun.
-Keep your taste buds on standby — your treat is on its way to being served!\n\nStay saucy! 🍕🧄", "order_id": 1,
+  "details": "2 cheese pizzas, 1 garlic bread", "message": "Greetings, Pizza Connoisseur!
+Your cheesy dreams have just come true 🍕"
+             "Your 4 cheese pizzas and 2 sodas have been delivered", "order_id": 1,
-  "order_status": "pending",
+  "order_status": "delivered",
   "previous_status": "none"
 }
 ```

 That's amazing.
-The tests will need to be updated to add the new `message` field, but we'll leave that as an ecercise for the reader.
+Your new AI-powered pizza is now positioned for success.
+You can finally start making those BBQ chicken pizzas you love so much, or just go find and investor to dump $15M into your new AI pizza start up :)

 ### Summary
 We've barely scratched the surface of what you can do in Redpanda Connect, but the workflows for adding inputs, outputs, and processors, as well as running unit tests, adding cache resources, and independent branch operations to access the cache, will provide a good foundation for you to continue exploring Redpanda Connect.

 Before you close this tutorial, we encourage to take a look at the [other processors](https://docs.redpanda.com/redpanda-connect/components/processors/about/) and pipeline building resources in the official documentation.
 Perhaps add a new operator to challenge your knowledge and get some self-guided experience.
-We also have an extended Bonus section coming up next, which contains an example of adding personalized status updates using an OpenAI operator.
+Until next time, keep learning and have fun with Redpanda.